UKHO/docs/docs/quality-assurance/team-quality-charter.md

-# Team Quality Charter
+# UKHO Delivery Quality Charter

-This is the UKHO Team Quality Charter that delivery teams are expected to adhere to:
+This is the UKHO Delivery Quality Charter - a set of objectives that will improve how teams can quality assure their software.

 ## The Team

-1) All members of the team are equal – there should be no difference in:
+* All members of the team are equal – there should be no differences between developers and testers in:
-    - Permissions (e.g. environment permissions)
+    * Permissions they have been assigned (e.g. permissions to access environments)
-    - Access to hardware or software
+    * Access to hardware or software
-    - Weight of opinion
+    * Weight of opinion
+* Teams that are multi-disciplinary, cross-functional and equal achieve better results

 ## Ways of Working

-2) Planning, creating and executing tests (including manual testing) is the responsibility of **everyone** in the team
+* Planning, creating and executing tests (including manual testing) is the responsibility of **everyone** in the team
-3) The role of the tester in the team is to **champion** quality assurance and testing at **all** stages of the development cycle
+* The role of the tester in the team is to **champion** quality assurance and testing at **all** stages of the development process
-4) The team will use BDD for user focused stories in the story refinement process (for more details see our '[BDD](bdd.md)' page)
+* The team will use BDD for user-focused stories in the story refinement process (for more details see our '[BDD](bdd.md)' page)
-5) A process will exist for reviewing current automated tests
+* A process will exist for reviewing current automated tests

 ## Acceptance Criteria

-6) Every story will have acceptance criteria before being played
+* Every story will have acceptance criteria added before being worked on
-7) Acceptance criteria will not be changed without cross-team awareness
+* Acceptance criteria will not be changed without cross-team awareness
-8) Acceptance criteria will be testable, i.e. capable of being proven true or false
+* Acceptance criteria will be testable, i.e. capable of being proven true or false

 For more details see our '[Acceptance Criteria](acceptance-criteria.md)' page.

 ## Test Automation

-9) Add tests at the correct level of the test pyramid – **lower** is **better**
+* Write tests at the correct level of the test pyramid – **lower** is **better**
-    - Unit testing is mandatory for all functional development
+    * All functional code must have accompanying unit or component tests
-    - All API development will have accompanying middle-layer API tests
+    * All API development must have accompanying API tests
-    - Minimal happy path testing is done at the UI level
+    * Testing at the UI level is limited to a small number of happy-path tests
-10) There must be a compelling reason to use SpecFlow and its use must not be a default position
+* There must be a compelling reason to use SpecFlow (its use must not be a default position)
-11) Test code must be treated with the same care and attention as production code (including pairing)
+* Test code must be treated with the same care and attention as production code (including pairing on writing)

 For more details see our '[Test Automation Strategy](test-automation-strategy.md)' page.

 ## Manual Testing

-12) Manual testing will only be used when the cost of automation is deemed too high
+* Manual testing should never be a teams default test method, except when the cost of automation is deemed too high
-13) Evidence of manual testing (e.g. screenshots) is not required
+* When used, evidence of manual testing (e.g. screenshots) is not required
-14) Exploratory testing is a valid form of manual testing and should be part of the test approach
+* Exploratory testing is a valid form of manual testing and should be part of the test approach